Steve10086/neoforge_fresco/README.md

 # Fresco

 A NeoForge content mod for Minecraft 1.21.1, built on top of the [Painter](https://github.com/Steve10086/neoforge_pigmentum) canvas API.
-Fresco adds a set of brush-like tools — paintbrushes, stamps, spray cans, and cloths — that let players paint, copy, spray, and blend pixels on any block surface.
+Fresco adds a set of brush-like tools — paintbrushes, stamps, spray cans, cloths, erasers, and scrapers — that let players paint, copy, spray, erase, and blend pixels on any block surface.

 ## Requirements